-- Can be read as Person is subpart of a Company - Some people prefer to just use associations - Can use "comb" representation if there are different types of subparts. - Composition
+- Can be read as Person is subpart of a Company - Can be transitive but acyclic. - Some people prefer to just use associations. - Can use "comb" representation of there are different types of subparts.

+Composition

 - Can be read as "A Car is composed of 1 or more Car Parts". - A much stronger form of Aggregation.
 Some suggest it implies a Car Part cannot exist unless it is part of a car. - Notice there is no association constraint next to the black diamond because it is always 1.